ShaMan123/erase2d/README.md

 # Erase2d

 A simple erasing tool.

 Currently supports [fabric](./packages/fabric/README.md) out of the box.

 The plan is to expose more bindings.
+Contributions are welcome, ping me in a feature request.

 ## Dev